This Practice always welcomes new patients to join.

 Click on the image opposite to check if your postcode is within our area.

-The forms involve your past and present medical history, previous GP details, immunisation details for all children under the age of 6 years (can be obtained from your child’s Red Book), and most importantly your NHS number (which can be obtained from your previous GP if not known by yourself).
-Reception staff will inform you when to return to the surgery to see if you have been accepted by the Practice.
+The forms involve your past and present medical history, previous GP details, , and most importantly your NHS number (which can be obtained from your previous GP if not known by yourself).

 Following acceptance, new patients aged 5 years and over will be given an appointment for a New Patient Health Check with our Practice Nurse.
-If you have your NHS medical card, bring it with you, if not we have registration forms available for you to complete and sign.
-We will also ask you to complete a patient health questionnaire for each person registering.
+If you have your NHS medical card, bring it with you.
+For any child under the age of 5 years old we will ask you to provide a copy of their immunisations which can be found in their Red Book.

 If you require medication, you will be offered an appointment with the doctor after your initial New Patient Health Check.